MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-basic-deploy.md

 [!INCLUDE [applies-to-v4](../includes/applies-to.md)]

-This tutorial walks you through creating a basic bot with the Bot Framework SDK, and deploying it to Azure.
+This tutorial walks you through creating a basic bot with the Bot Framework SDK and deploying it to Azure.
 If you've already created a basic bot and have it running locally, skip ahead to the [Deploy your bot](#deploy-your-bot) section.

 In this tutorial, you learn how to: